 This is a huge issue for health advocates as what they really want is the natural goodness of the honey.

 Bees travel from flower to flower collecting nectar and pollen.

-The nectar and pollen are taken back to the beehive, where they are packed into the honeycomb and eventually become a food source for the bees.
+The bees then take back the nectar and pollen to the beehive.
+Following which the bees would pack them into the honeycomb and eventually become a food source for themselves.

 Bee pollen is amazingly nutrition-rich and contains over 250 substances, including vitamins, amino acids, essential fatty acids, micronutrients, and antioxidants.
 (In fact, the German Federal Ministry of Health recognizes bee pollen as a medicine)

 Unfortunately, processing methods like heat treatment and ultrafiltration commonly applied in the production of Pure Honey will remove bee pollen.

 For example, one unofficial study analyzed 60 samples of commercial honey brands (labeled as Pure Honey) in the US.
 They discovered that over 75% of all samples contained no pollen.

 2) Raw Honey

 Raw honey comes directly from the beehives and goes through minimal processing.
 Honey producers take honey from the honeycomb.
 As such, this type of honey can also be called raw unfiltered honey.

 Raw honey contains flecks of pollen, royal jelly, propolis and small particles of wax suspended in a viscous honey liquid; and is not adulterated by the addition of other ingredients or substances, or the removal of components beneficial to people.